 to a value other than

 1.0.
 The magnitude of the gravity applied to this body will be multiplied by this scaling

 0.0 will disable gravity for the rigid-body whereas a gravity scale set to

 2.0 will make it twice as strong.
 A negative value will flip the direction of the gravity for this rigid-body.

 This gravity scale factor can be set when the rigid-body is created or after its creation:

-In addition to gravity, it is possible to apply custom forces (or torques) and impluses (or torque impulses) to dynamic rigid-bodies in order to make them move in specific ways.
+In addition to gravity, it is possible to add custom forces (or torques) or apply impulses (or torque impulses) to dynamic rigid-bodies in order to make them move in specific ways.
 Forces affect the rigid-body's acceleration whereas impulses affect the rigid-body's velocity.
 They are both based on the familiar equations: